Sen. Thom Tillis announces he’s not seeking reelection, a day after voting against Trump’s agenda bill - Local News 8

 “I look forward to having the pure freedom to call the balls and strikes as I see fit and representing the great people of North Carolina to the best of my ability,” he said.

-Trump said on social media later Sunday that Tillis’ announcement was “Great News!”
+Trump said on social media Sunday that Tillis’ announcement was “Great News!”

+Tillis told reporters in the Capitol later Sunday that he had informed Trump on Saturday night he wasn’t going to seek reelection.
+“I left assuming that we had a meeting of the minds, and then that didn’t turn out so,” he said.

+Asked whether he feels like a weight has been lifted off his shoulders, Tillis quipped, “I never have a weight on my shoulders.
+I slept like a baby last night.”

 Tillis’ Senate seat in North Carolina, a battleground state, will be crucial for Republicans to keep next year if they want to maintain their narrow majority in the chamber.